nuttytree/ESPHome-Devices/components/tuya_light_plus/README.md

 * on_double_click_while_off (Optional): List of actions to run when the dimmer is double clicked while off
 * double_click_while_off_stays_off (Optional, bool, default: true): Determines if the light remains off or turns on after a double click while off
 * on_double_click_while_on (Optional): List of actions to run when the dimmer is double clicked while on
+* power.id (Optional, string) Manually specify the power sensor ID used for code generation.
+* power.name (Optional, string) The name for the power sensor
+* power.light_wattage (Optional, float) The total wattage of the light(s) controled by this dimmer

 ## Operation
 This component adds 2 services to Home Assistant that can be used to update the settings of the dimmer: